Bundibugyo virus tracker

 Open source

-This tracker follows the active Bundibugyo Ebola disease outbreak in DRC and Uganda.
-Counts can change quickly as suspected, probable, confirmed, fatal, and contact-monitoring records are reconciled by national authorities and WHO.
+This tracker follows the active Bundibugyo Ebola disease outbreak in DRC, Uganda, and the outbreak-linked imported case in France.
+Counts change quickly as ministries reconcile confirmed, probable, fatal, and investigation records; suspected DRC counts are currently excluded from CDC totals pending standardization.